These 7 Trails In Florida Will Lead You To Extraordinary Ruins

 How many state parks are in Florida?

 If you’re itching for a unique outdoor adventure in Florida then we recommend checking out any one of the many state parks.
-Florida is home to 175-award-winning state parks, historic sites, and trails that are worthy of a weekend jaunt.
-See how many of these fascinating state parks make your bucket list this year.
+Florida is home to 175 award-winning state parks, historic sites, and trails that are worthy of a weekend jaunt.
+See how many of these fascinating Florida state parks make your bucket list this year.

 What are the best waterfall hikes in Florida?

-Many of the unique trails in Florida happen to revolve around nature.
 While Florida might not be the state to catch waterfalls galore, there are still a few worth checking out.
 Many people living in Florida don’t even know these waterfalls exist!
-Some of these falls have some pretty interesting hikes attached to them, too.
-Check out this list for the 7 waterfalls hiding in Florida.
+Some of the best waterfalls in Florida are:

 Guess what, friends?
-Florida does have natural wonders to explore!
+There are natural wonders in Florida to explore!
 We’re talking jaw-dropping places in nature, hidden gems, and even a few abandoned places in Florida thrown into the mix.
-If you’re looking for a unique natural wonder check out Devil’s Den in Williston.
-Or for a more geological wonder, visit Blowing Rocks in Jupiter.
-You can also make an entire weeklong adventure out of exploring the rest of these Florida natural wonders.
+If you’re looking for a unique natural wonder check out: